ekaomk/heroku-buildpack-minecraft/README.md

 ### Minecraft

-You can choose the Minecraft version by setting the MINECRAFT_VERSION like so:
+You can choose the Spigot version by setting the SPIGOT_VERSION like so:

 ```
-$ heroku config:set MINECRAFT_VERSION="1.8.3"
+$ heroku config:set SPIGOT_VERSION="1.14.3"
 ```

 You can also configure the server properties by creating a `server.properties`